sjanney/chord-waitlist-page/VERCEL_SETUP.md

 ## Step 2: Prepare Your Service Account Key
 1. Open your `service-account-key.json` file
-2. Copy the entire JSON content
+2. Copy the entire JSON content (all of it, including the curly braces)
 3. You'll need this for the environment variable setup

 ## Step 3: Deploy to Vercel